S-Walrus/broken-binsearch/README.md

 In this particular problem, when you make a request, you get **false** answer in 1 of 4 cases.
 For example, number 42 was picked and you are asking `is this number greater than 50?`.
 Then an imaginary die is rolled to determine whether to tell you truth of lie.
 With 1/4 chance you will get `False` (lie), otherwise you get `True`.

 Also there is another type of request: `Is the number [N]?`.
 In this case the answer is always **truth**.
-Thus, is the number picked is [N], you win, otherwise you continue playing.
+Thus, if the number picked is [N], you win, otherwise you continue playing.

 ### Summary